-In a world of obstacles and temptations, we could not survive if it weren’t for the help God gives us in Christ.
+In a world of obstacles and temptations, we could not survive without the help God gives us in Christ.
 Peter wrote of those “who by God’s power are being guarded through faith for a salvation ready to be revealed in the last time” (1 Peter 1:5).

-We are tempted to preserve our flattering self-image with denials of the truth, but there is nothing but death in that cave.
-To be forgiven, we’re going to have to come out of hiding.
+If we preserve our flattering self-image with denials of the truth, there is nothing but death in that cave.
+To be forgiven, we must come out of hiding.
 In Jesus Christ there is life — but it is only in the light of truth that we can live.

 If commitment, confession, and repentance are not a part of our daily walk with God, we need to go back and remember the “death” we died when we were baptized.
 If at that time we did not honestly decide to turn our backs on sin, we need to do so.

 What if you have not yet obeyed the gospel?
-What do you need to hear?
 You need to hear all of the truth that God has revealed about Himself.
 So study all of the Scriptures.
 You will be encouraged, but you will also be sobered.
 This is not a problem; it is a blessing.

-Obedience requires discipline, and discipline comes from deciding what is most important to us.
-Valuing our hope more highly than anything else, we will pursue that hope with passionate discipline.
-Turning back is a choice we will choose not to make — period.
+Obedience requires discipline, which comes from deciding what is most important to us.
+Valuing our hope more highly than anything else, we’ll pursue that hope with passionate discipline.
+Turning back is a choice we’ll choose not to make — period.

 God has a great goal: not merely to rescue us but to reform us.
-For all who will accept His plan, God intends to repair the damage sin has done to our character and make us into nothing less than perfect reproductions of His gloriously perfect Son (Romans 8:29).
+For all who will accept His plan, God intends to repair the damage sin has done to our character and make us into nothing less than perfect reproductions of His gloriously perfect Son.

 Have we been truly converted to Him, discarding our old life and clothing ourselves with the fresh, clean garments of our Lord’s heart, mind, and character?
 If not, perhaps our commitment to Christ is lacking.
 He deserves better from us.